 The specific cause of growing pains is not known.
 One thought is that physical activity can make muscles tired and more likely to cramp or ache.
-Dehydration (not enough fluid in the body) is also a possible cause of growing pains.

 Growing pains are usually easy to diagnose.
-Your child’s health care provider will examine your child.
+Your child’s healthcare provider will examine your child.
 He or she will also ask about your child’s symptoms and overall health.

 You can help your child feel better by trying these tips:

 Massage.
 Gently rub your child’s leg where the muscle hurts.

 Apply a heating pad or pack.
 Place a warm, not hot, heating pad under the painful area until your child’s leg feels better.

 Give ibuprofen or acetaminophen.
 You can give your child this over-the-counter medicine.
 It can help relax the painful muscle so your child can fall back asleep.

 Keep up fluids.
 Make sure your child always has water available to drink during the day.

 Knee, ankle, or elbow pain (pain in joints) or swelling of a joint